MasterSais/uvo/README.md

 #### `empty<T>(error?: Error): Validator<T>`

 Checks value to be empty.
+Can be inverted with .not call.

 ```js
 import * as v from 'baridetta';